tokuhirom/Test-Kantan/README.md

 Test::Kantan is a behavior-driven development framework for testing Perl 5 code.
 It has a clean, obvious syntax so that you can easily write tests.

+# CURRENT STATUS

+Unstable.
+I will change the API without notice.

 # Interfaces

 There is 3 types for describing test cases.